acarl005/LewisNet-1/README.md

 ## Hidden Layer Visualizations

+I'm using a technique from [Donahue et. al., 2013](https://arxiv.org/pdf/1310.1531.pdf).
-Here we find the top 9 pieces of the input space that maximize activation in each filter.
+Here I find crops of the input space that maximize activation in higher layers.
 This gives us an idea what each filter is "looking for".
+In this case, the top 9 patches are shown for each filter.
 The negatives were excluded in this visualization.

 ### Hidden layer 1